Backcountry Digs at Their Finest

 Marmot Always Summer

-Best Summer Weight Sleeping Bag: Marmot’s sleeping bag line wins awards with every update, so it’s no surprise that the Always Summer, a 40-degree down bag, once again garnered a lot of praise from testers.
-Water repellent down, stretch baffles, and insulated zipper guards and draft collar make this the perfect bag for warm summer camping.
+Marmot’s sleeping bag line wins awards with every update, so it’s no surprise that the Always Summer, a down bag rated at 40 degrees Fahrenheit, once again garnered a lot of praise from testers.
+Water-repellent down, stretch baffles and insulated zipper guards and draft collar make this the perfect bag for warm summer camping.

 Eddie Bauer Airbender +20

-Best New Technology: The guides and design team behind Eddie Bauer’s First Ascent line have redefined lightweight with their new Airbender bag.
-At just over three pounds — including a built-in inflatable air pad — the combination Climashield and DownTek insulated, waterproof bag is the perfect lightweight expedition sleeping solution.
+The guides and design team behind Eddie Bauer’s First Ascent line have redefined lightweight with their new Airbender bag.
+At just over three pounds — including a built-in inflatable air pad — the combination Climashield- and DownTek-insulated, waterproof bag is the perfect lightweight expedition sleeping solution.
 It’s also the most expensive on our list, a fine example of getting what you pay for.

 Nemo Tango Duo Slim 30